frantisekstanko/english-grammar/verbs/phrasal-verbs.md

 # Phrasal verbs

-Phrasal verbs are combinations of verbs with one or more particles, typically prepositions or adverbs, which take on unique meanings distinct from the original verb.
+Phrasal verbs are expressions that combine a verb with a preposition or adverb (or both) and function as a single semantic unit.
+The meaning of a phrasal verb can be different from the meanings of its separate parts (e.g. *look up, bring about, break down*).

 - **intransitive phrasal verbs** – do not require an object to complete their meaning (e.g. *shut down*)